z88dk/z88dk/doc/ZXSpectrumZSDCCnewlib_08_Interrupts.md

 ![alt text](images/fuse_im2_memory.png "IM2 memory")

 This screenshot is from Fuse which displays memory upside down.
-You can see the JMP instruction in the "C3 E7 80" bytes at 0xFBFB (so for this compliation the *isr()* routine was placed at 0x80E7).
+You can see the JMP instruction in the "C3 E7 80" bytes at 0xFBFB (so for this compilation the *isr()* routine was placed at 0x80E7).
 Then there are 2 empty bytes, then the vector table, full of 0xFB bytes.

-The defintion of the interrupt service routine *isr()* uses a wrapper macro *IM2_DEFINE_ISR()*.
+The definition of the interrupt service routine *isr()* uses a wrapper macro *IM2_DEFINE_ISR()*.
 This is because a C function can't be used as an interrupt service routine by itself.
 It needs some Z80 instructions around it which save a few registers on the stack, restore them when the routine is finished, plus some